What is serverless?

 CLOUD LOGIC LAYER

 Power your business logic with AWS Lambda, which can act as the control plane and logic layer for all your interconnected infrastructure resources and web APIs.
+Define, orchestrate, and run production-grade containerized applications and microservices without needing to manage any infrastructure using AWS Fargate.

 ORCHESTRATION & STATE MANAGEMENT